-Today’s “Best Educational Apps for Kids” list is Science apps for kindergarden and early elementary kids.
+Today’s “Best Educational Apps for Kids” list is Best Science apps for elementary school kids.
 I did not include those animal related apps, as there will be a separate list of “Best Educational Apps for Kids” on ”Nature and Animals”.
 If you know any good science apps for kids age 6 to 10, please leave the app name in a comment.
 I will update the list periodically.

 KidScience (Free): an app showing you how to do some science experiments at home.
 You can search for science experiments by “Experiment Name”, “What is in My Pantry”, “Age Group”, “Science Type” (biology, physics, etc.), and “Amount of Time” the experiment takes.
 All experiments are easy to do, and with science explanations.